attak/attak-router/README.md

 }
 ```

-By default, handler functions are called via [local invocation](), but the router can be configured using the `invocation` constructor parameter:
+By default, handler functions are called from within the request handler process (`invocation: 'local'`), but the router can be configured using the `invocation` constructor parameter:

 ```js
   new Router({